Solo Female Travel at Iguazu Falls!

 Belmond Cataratas, on the Brazil side of the Falls, offers the most magnificent views of Iguazu ~ & is the only hotel inside the National Park on the Brazil side.

-Thanks for reading this post & checking out my video on solo female travel at Iguazu Falls!
-For reference, some of my other favorite solo travel destinations include Iceland, Austria, & Ireland ~ as well as parts of the Yucatan Peninsula in Mexico.
-If you’re new to travel & need some encouragement ~ hit me up in the comments below or email me!
+In case you’re wondering what some of my other favorite solo travel destinations are, they include Iceland, Austria, & Ireland ~ as well the Yucatan Peninsula in Mexico.
+If you’re new to travel & need some encouragement ~ leave a comment below or email me!